 Check out this Monster Hunter World: Iceborne guide and walkthrough on how to use the weapon - Charge Blade!
-Learn recommended combos, skills, play tips, & more!!!
+Learn recommended combos, skills, play tips, and more!!!

 How To Use Dual Blades